cartheur/aiventure-computer/README.md

 # aiventure-computer

 The computer that runs our huggable, henry, and fred products.
-David is being considered as a second-generation project.
+David is being considered as a second-generation model as the bipedal robot is much more sophisticated and needs more thought on how the hardware would manage this and the presence of _ideal_.

 ## The target